botbuilder-contrib/botbuilder-storage-mongodb/README.md

 |`database`| The name of the database where state will be stored | _Optional_.
 Default `"BotFramework"`|
 |`collection` | The name of the collection where the state documents will be stored.| _Optional_.
 Default `"BotFrameworkState"` |

-> Security Note: you **should not store Mongo URL in code!**.
-Rather, get the url from a configuration such as environment variable or a secrets store in your environment.
+> &#X26A0; Caution: you **should not store Mongo URL in code!** Get the `url` from a configuration such as environment variable or a secrets store in your environment.
 It may contain sensitive password in the clear and should __never be stored in code__!

 See [MongoDB Connection URI format](https://docs.mongodb.com/manual/reference/connection-string/) in the official documentation to learn more about the connection `url` parameter value.